-The insurance industry generates a fair percentage of its profits from the failure of policyholders to file legitimate claims or to proceed with claims when insurance carriers deny coverage or offer inadequate compensation.
+The insurance industry generates a fair percentage of its profits from the failure of policyholders to pursue legitimate claims or to proceed with claims when insurance carriers deny coverage or offer inadequate compensation.
 A common scenario involves an insurance carrier denying a claim based on a specific exclusion or condition in the policy.
 There are many situations where one section of a policy would appear to deny coverage while other provisions within the policy indicate a claim is covered.
 Policyholders who suffer significant damage should never simply accept the first denial received from their insurance company.

 A common example of this situation might include a small business owner who receives a denial letter that indicates flood damage caused by a hurricane is not covered.
 Many insurance carriers might be inclined to send just such a denial letter because most commercial policies do not include flood damage.
 When you cannot operate your business in the aftermath of a hurricane, the lost profits and business relationships during the period a business is closed can lead to failure of the business.
 In this situation, business interruption coverage might mean the difference between financial recovery of your business and business failure.